junxit/us-congress-bills-110/bill.md

     - **(B)** addresses whether there is excessive speculation, and if so, the effects of any such speculation and energy price volatility on energy futures; and
     - **(C)** provides recommendations to improve openness, transparency, and other necessary elements of a properly functioning market in a manner that protects consumers in the United States.
 - **(b)** *Study relating to effects of speculators on agriculture and energy futures markets and agriculture and energy prices*
-  - **(1)** *Study* The Comptroller General of the United States shall conduct a study of the effects of speculators on agriculture and energy futures markets and agriculture and energy prices.
+  - **(1)** *Study* The Commodity Futures Trading Commission shall conduct a study of the effects of speculators on agriculture and energy futures markets and agriculture and energy prices.
   - **(2)** *Analysis* The study shall include an analysis of, at a minimum—
     - **(A)** the effect of increased amounts of capital in agriculture and energy futures markets;
     - **(B)** the impact of the roll-over of positions by index fund traders and swap dealers on agriculture and energy futures markets and agriculture and energy prices; and